 Council is committed to the principles of Reconciliation in the spirit of respect and understanding of Aboriginal and Torres Strait Islander culture, history and their experiences.

-We employ a Community Development Worker Aboriginal Specialist on a part-time basis to: advise on issues affecting people from Aboriginal or Torres Strait islander backgrounds, establish networks with the Aboriginal or Torres Strait islander communities and government agencies, plan and advocate for resources to support the community and to help facilitate local actions supporting Bayside's reconciliation process.
-Contact Community Development Worker Aboriginal Specialist on 9366 3674.
+We employ a Community Development Officer - Aboriginal Programs on a part-time basis to advise on issues affecting people from Aboriginal or Torres Strait islander backgrounds, establish networks with the Aboriginal or Torres Strait islander communities and government agencies, plan and advocate for resources to support the community and to help facilitate local actions supporting Bayside's reconciliation process.
+Contact our Community Development Officer - Aboriginal Programs on 9366 3674.

 Reconciliation Action Plan

-Council will begin community engagement and internal discussions to develop a Reconciliation Action Plan in 2018/19.
+Council has begin community engagement and internal discussions to develop a Reconciliation Action Plan (RAP).

 The plan will focus on relationship building, respecting and preserving Aboriginal culture and heritage, and creating opportunities for Aboriginal and Torres Strait Islander People.

 The Plan will reflect Council’s commitment to reconciliation and identify opportunities for innovative and creative approaches to reconciliation both locally and regionally.

 The first RAP is now being worked on.
 We are starting with a REFLECT RAP which is the first level advised by Reconciliation Australia.
 It is about reflecting on our organisation and building strong foundations for future work.